tobli/blog/README.md

-Prose Bootstrap
+Infrequency
 =================

-A minimal template to get started with Jekyll and Prose.
+A personal blog - powered by Jekyll and Prose.